 Jeb Watson, the current president of the Rocket City Chain Gang, says their members are always willing to make new friends and teach others how to play.
 While it's not a hard sport to learn, it's tricky to master.
 The Huntsville Parks and Recreation Department has 6 courses they keep up and running.
 Madison currently has two.
 One is being constructed during 2018 - 2019 at the Chapman Mountain Nature Preserve.

-Click here to see all of the courses in our area and watch the video below for an interview on disc golf.
+Click here to see all of the courses in our area.